 One or more 60 day late payment plus one or more 30 day late payment

 For an FHA cash out refinance, you cannot automatically qualify for the loan if your current mortgage is delinquent or if you had any late payment within the past year.

-If your mortgage payment history matches one of the delinquency criteria outlined above it does not mean that your loan is definitely rejected but your application needs to go through the manual underwriting process to be approved.
+If your mortgage payment history matches one of the delinquency criteria outlined above it does not mean that your loan is definitely rejected but your application needs to go through a manual underwriting process to be approved.
 Manual underwriting requires extra time and effort as the lender is required to document why your application should be approved despite your late mortgage payments (or other issues).